Pattern Bridge

-The Bridge pattern refers to the structural design patterns.
-It allows you to abstract the implementation of class logic using the transfer of logic into a separate abstract class.
-Sounds easy, right?
+The Bridge pattern is a structural design pattern.
+It allows you to abstract the implementation of class logic by moving the logic into a separate abstract class.
+Sounds simple, right?

-Suppose we implement a spam bot that should be able to send messages to different types of instant messengers.
+Let’s say we are implementing a spam bot that should be able to send messages to different types of messengers.

 protocol User {